picoCTF/start-problem-dev/README.md

 ## Walkthroughs

 These walkthroughs proceed roughly in order of complexity, from least complex challenge to most complex challenge.
-"Sanity" in this context refers to the easiest problem in a CTF that can be used as a sanity check.
 These are great problems to start problem development with.

 1. [Sanity, static flag](/example-problems/sanity-static-flag/)
 2. Sanity, dynamic flag
-3. Forensics, static artifact
+3. Forensics
-4. Forensics, dynamic artifact
-5. Reverse Engineering
+4. Reverse Engineering
-6. Cryptography
+5. Cryptography
-7. Binary Exploitation
+6. Binary Exploitation
-8. Web Exploitation
+7. Web Exploitation

 In addition to these walkthroughs, you can also check the `cmgr` developers' [example problems,](https://github.com/ArmyCyberInstitute/cmgr/tree/master/examples)